 How dangerous is Dieffenbachia 'Reflector'?

-Dieffenbachia ‘Reflector’ and other members of the family can be dangerous if left near plants or children.
+Dieffenbachia ‘Reflector’ and other members of the Araceae family can be dangerous if ingested.
 This plant’s cells contain calcium oxalate crystal called raphides which, when chewed, can cause a temporary burning sensation in the mouth as well as inflammation.

 When should I repot a Dumb Cane plant?

 Repot a Dumb Cane plant when it fills its pot.
-These plants can become leggy over time, repotting the plant can help to keep it growing healthily and prevent it from becoming root bound.
+These plants develop a trunk over time and lose lower leaves.
 Repot the plant in moist, well-drained potting mix with perlite to ensure that water can easily drain out.